jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 If you don't have access to any of these, this isn't going to work yet.
 As of this lab's writing most student setup is in progress; if yours doesn't work yet, take a minute to bug your peers about whether theirs does, and perhaps bug your instructors or admins for good measure.

-This lab also presume much of its GitLab interaction will occur via SSH.
-While setting up git to use HTTPS instead is possible by editing several lab materials, we recommend instead setting up [SSH keys](https://bwrcrepo.eecs.berkeley.edu/profile/keys) on the BWRC-Repo GitLab.
+This lab also presumes much of its GitLab interaction will occur via SSH.
+While setting up git to use HTTPS instead is possible by editing several lab materials, we recommend instead setting up [SSH keys](https://bwrcrepo.eecs.berkeley.edu/profile/keys) on the BWRC-Repo GitLab instance.

 ## Getting Started